abhi18av/nf-tower-docs-orgs-and-teams/content/docs/compute-envs/aws-batch.md

 - `AmazonS3ReadOnlyAccess`
 - `AmazonEC2ContainerRegistryReadOnly`
 - `CloudWatchLogsReadOnlyAccess`
-- The following [custom policy](https://github.com/seqeralabs/nf-tower-aws/blob/master/launch/launch-policy.json) to grant the ability to submit and control Batch jobs.
+- A [custom policy](https://github.com/seqeralabs/nf-tower-aws/blob/master/launch/launch-policy.json) to grant the ability to submit and control Batch jobs.
 - Write access to any S3 bucket used pipeline work directories with the following [policy template](https://github.com/seqeralabs/nf-tower-aws/blob/master/launch/s3-bucket-write.json).
 See [below for details](#access-to-s3-buckets)

-With theses permissions, we can add a new **AWS Batch** environment in the [Tower UI](#launch-compute-environment)
+With these permissions set, we can add a new **AWS Batch** environment in the [Tower UI](#launch-compute-environment)

 ## Manual compute environment
 To create a new compute environment for AWS Batch (Manual):

-**1.** In the navigation bar on the upper right, choose your account name then choose "Compute environments" and select on **New Environment**.
+**1.** In the navigation bar on the upper right, choose your account name then choose **Compute environments** and select on **New Environment**.

 {{% pretty_screenshot img="/uploads/2020/09/aws_new_env.png" %}}